Sunday, June 05, 2011

 Then I shared a brief reflection about what Jesus accomplishes on the cross for us, why suffering is the way Jesus shows his love, and how his suffering and death are an invitation to lay our burdens at his feet, so that we would not have to carry them.

 Then I invited people to go to one of the stations, respond according to the instructions, and then come to the communion table.
-Here are what the four stations looked like, and how people were invited to respond:
+Here are what the four stations looked like.
+Four volunteers from the congregation read short explanation of the station, and invited people to respond:

 Injustice - On the sign above Jesus' head, the Romans wrote the accusation against him: Jesus of Nazareth, the King of the Jews (In Latin, the first letters of each word spell "I.N.R.I.").
 On this poster of the sign, write the accusations and injustices you have carried with you.
 Perhaps they are instances you have been cheated or falsely accused.
 Perhaps they are injustices in the world you have witnessed or have grabbed your heart.
 Perhaps they are times when you have had the power to make things right, but have acted in your own interests and have not done so.
 Perhaps they are ways you have cheated others.
 Even if these things are too personal to write clearly, think of a single word, or of initials, that would represent this burden you carry.